10 great Rock pieces to play on the drums

 During the ‘80s, Depeche Mode significantly evolved their musical style and marked a turning point in their career: they went from a synthesized pop group to one of the greatest alternative groups in the world, aided by Martin Gore’s introspective and affecting lyrics.

 In “Personal Jesus”, released on 29th August 1989 and which became one of their greatest successes, the group’s usual electronic sounds give way to an efficient guitar riff.

-To promote this new title, Depeche Mode’s Mute label published small adds in some local papers entitled “Your Own Personal Jesus” printed in white on black, accompanied by a telephone number.
-If you dialled the number, you could hear the new song at the other end of the line!
+To promote this new title, Depeche Mode’s Mute label published small ads in some local papers entitled “Your Own Personal Jesus” printed in white on black, accompanied by a telephone number.
+If you dialed the number, you could hear the new song at the other end of the line!